Sword and sorcery: Origins

 The 1929 Weird Tales story "The Shadow Kingdom" by Robert E. Howard is often regarded as the first true "sword and sorcery" tale, because it pits a heroic warrior (Kull of Atlantis) against supernatural evil, in an imaginary world of the writer's devising.

-Science fiction author Isaac Asimov once stated in his own Science Fiction Magazine that "The contemporary Sword-and-Sorcery tale owes its existence to the imagination of Robert Howard and his invention of the Conan stories."

 Howard published only three stories featuring Kull in Weird Tales.
 He revised an unsold Kull story, "By This Axe I Rule!" into "The Phoenix on the Sword", which introduced a new character, Conan the Barbarian.
 When "The Phoenix on the Sword" was published in 1932, it proved popular with the Weird Tales readers, and Howard wrote more tales of Conan, of which 17 were published in the magazine.

 Development

 The success of Howard's work encouraged other Weird Tales writers to create similar tales of adventure in imagined lands.
 Clark Ashton Smith wrote his tales of the Hyperborean cycle and Zothique for Weird Tales in the 1930s.
 These stories revolved around the exploits of warriors and sorcerers in lands of the remote past or remote future, and often had downbeat endings.
 C. L. Moore, inspired by Howard, Smith and H. P. Lovecraft, created the Jirel of Joiry stories for Weird Tales, which brought in the first sword and sorcery heroine.
 Moore's future husband Henry Kuttner created Elak of Atlantis, a Howard-inspired warrior hero, for Weird Tales in 1938.

 Following a change of ownership in 1940, Weird Tales ceased to publish sword and sorcery stories.
 However, the pulp magazine Unknown Worlds continued to publish sword and sorcery fiction by Fritz Leiber and Norvell W. Page.
 Leiber's stories revolved around a duo of heroes called Fafhrd and the Gray Mouser, and dealt with their adventures in the world of Nehwon ("No-When" backwards).
 Leiber's stories featured more emphasis on characterisation and humour than previous sword and sorcery fiction, and his characters became popular with Unknown's readers.
 Page's sword and sorcery tales centred on Prester John, a Howard-inspired gladiator adventurer, whose exploits took place in Central Asia in the first century CE.

 With the diminution of pulp magazine sales in the late 1940s, the focus of sword and sorcery shifted to small-press books.
 Arkham House published collections by Robert E. Howard, Clark Ashton Smith and Fritz Leiber that included some of their sword and sorcery work.
 Writer Jack Vance published the book The Dying Earth in 1950.
 The Dying Earth described the adventures of rogues and wizards on a decadent far-future Earth, where magic had replaced science.